opsmop/opsmop/docs/source/community.rst

 OpsMop lives on GitHub `here <https://github.com/opsmop/opsmop>`_.

 Code contributions are very welcome!
 To submit a pull request to the master branch after reading :ref:`development`.
-Often it may be best to discuss a development idea on the forum before contributing to avoid duplicate efforts.
+Often it is almost always best to discuss a development idea on the forum to discuss suitability and to avoid duplicate efforts.

-Of course not all contributions are code.
-We're also quite welcome to have documentation improvements.
+We're also quite welcome to have documentation fixes submitted.
 The documentation source lives in the 'docs/source' folder of the main repo, except for module docs, which are auto-generated from content in the `opsmop-demo <https://github.com/opsmop/opsmop-demo>`_ repo.
-We're also of course very appreciative of bug reports and helping other users with questions.

 Bugs should also be filed directly in GitHub, but if you would like some help or want to discuss a bug more widely, the forum is fine for that too.
 If you have a question such as 'how do I do X?' that's a better topic for the forum